XeonLyfe/-ShulkerClient-/README.md

 # Starlight
-A Minecraft client for anarchy servers like 2b2t.
 Its not an open source :(